 The LIMS administrator should also have strong communication skills as they’ll be serving as the liaison between the technical and business teams.
 They should be an advocate for the system and the users.
 In addition, a LIMS platform typically interacts with multiple systems and business units outside the laboratory.
 Being able to effectively work with many stakeholders is important.
 The LIMS administrator also needs to have the problem solving skills to understandup and downstream impacts of system changes not only for LIMS but for the company holistically as well.

 No matter where you are in the process of implementing LIMS, there’s always time to incorporate a LIMS administrator to ensure sustainable success.
 With our clients, we ask a to be paired with candidates to mentor and train them to maintain the system post go-live.
 Our LIMS consultants leverage a wide range of industry, technical and functional knowledge to prepare a LIMS administrator.
 We develop a plan for the LIMS administrator to grow and understand the system itself.
 We also create and deliver knowledge transfer materials at the end of a project that can be used to train future candidates post go-live.

 If you’re looking for a candidate during or after implementation, an experienced LIMS partner can help you write a job description, interview and evaluate candidates or internal resources, or help find an external candidate if necessary.

 We have experience implementing LIMS for the world’s leading life sciences companies.
 Our team of consultants have successfully tackled challenges across the entire array of LIMS technologies, processes, and strategies.
 If you have any questions about LIMS, our experience, or anything to do with quality systems, don’t hesitate to reach out using the contact information at the top of this page or subscribe to our insights below for the latest on LIMS and life sciences.

-Contributions by: Charlotte Hamilton and Lynette Nazabal
+Co-authors and contributions by Charlotte Hamilton and Lynette Nazabal